-For example, a worker who normally works an eight-hour day, Monday to Friday, needs to work several ten-hour days to meet a deadline.
-Since overtime pay only kicks in when a worker has spent more than 40 hours on the job in a particular workweek, the worker could work ten hours each day between Monday and Thursday, and take Friday off.
+For example, a worker who normally works an eight-hour day, Monday to Friday, needs to work several 10-hour days to meet a deadline.
+Since overtime pay only kicks in when a worker has spent more than 40 hours on the job in a particular workweek, the worker could work 10 hours each day between Monday and Thursday, and take Friday off.
 The worker would still be paid for a 40-hour workweek, with no overtime pay due.

 Another way to achieve the same outcome is to receive overtime pay in one week, and then reduce the number of hours worked the next week so that the worker’s paycheck remains constant.

-For example, a worker who makes $10 per hour works fifty hours the first week of his or her pay period, for a gross weekly paycheck amount of $550 (forty hours paid at $10 and ten hours paid at the time-and-a-half rate, $15.)
-If the worker worked only twenty-five hours the second week of the pay period, the worker would earn $250 in gross pay, but his or her paycheck would be the same ($800) at the end of the two-week pay period.
+For example, if a worker who makes $10 per hour works fifty hours during the first week of their pay period, their gross weekly paycheck will amount to $550 (40 hours paid at $10, plus 10 hours paid at the time-and-a-half rate, $15.)
+If the worker worked only 25 hours during the second week of the pay period, the worker would earn $250 in gross pay, but their paycheck would be the same ($800) at the end of the two-week pay period.
 Notice, however, that under this arrangement, the employee must take time off at the time-and-a-half rate applicable to overtime hours, and not simply hour-for-hour.

 As noted above, many so-called comp time arrangements do not comply with the law.
 You may have a claim against your employer for unpaid wages if your employer’s comp time policy doesn’t follow the law.
 Read below for more information about how you can file a claim for unpaid wages.

 If you believe you have a claim against your employer, then you should contact a government agency or a lawyer in your area to help you determine how to proceed.
 Depending on how much in wages is owed you, the amount may be too small for a lawyer to pursue a case against your employer on your behalf, but there are federal and state government agencies that can help you, even if you do not have a lawyer.